 This final point cannot be stressed enough; if you postpone your marketing until after that bushel has been harvested, you are already behind the curve.
 Costs do nothing but GO UP, every day, until that bushel is sold, no matter what marketing alternative you go with.
 Along with this fact is another that we all know to be true; the market does not have to keep up with your costs.
-In fact, in such cases as this past year, as evidenced by these charts, unsold bushels from harvest 2015 have experienced a double whammy of increased marketing costs paired with a declining market price.
 This is not a position you can stand to be in if you intend to keep farming in the long run.

-So what makes up the final 20% of this grain marketing process?
+So, what makes up the final 20% of this grain marketing process?
 How do you achieve 100% success with your marketing program?
 It's simple; ACT NOW!
 Call us to get this program started and get these target contracts entered, for this is the ONLY way that this process will work.
 No guessing, no worrying about factors that you can't control, just taking that step to sell your grain at a level that will keep you in the occupation and lifestyle you hold near and dear to your heart.
-With this fifth step you've chosen to be deliberate in your marketing decisions, not giving in to the "anxiety peddlers" out there who make a living by keeping the farmer indecisive about his income.
+With this fifth step you've chosen to be deliberate in your marketing decisions, not giving in to the "FOMO peddlers" out there who make a living by keeping the farmer indecisive about his income.
 You've recognized that the risk of growing a crop and not having it sold is greater than the risk of having a crop sold and not growing it.
 And finally, you've taken the actions necessary to ensure you can do this farming thing all over again next year.

 A proactive approach to farm marketing has scarcely been more vital than it is today.
-We find ourselves in a world that is awash in grain, claiming both a record level of food AND fuel that we were told could never happen.
 The unexpected does happen, and you must be prepared to exercise a marketing plan that will withstand the unexpected.
 Droughts and options will not be your permanent savior; proactively taking profit off the table when it's available will.